TornadoToss/tornadotoss.github.io/portfolio.markdown

   content="## Mixed Signals
 ### A narrative-focused puzzle game.

 Mixed Signals was developed in Godot, primarily using C# with some GDScript, as part of university coursework in my third year.
-I worked in a team of 8, as the lead programmer of two." image="/assets/images/mixsig.gif" alt="Gameplay of Mixed Signals." gitlink="https://github.com/TornadoToss/315-mixed-signals"
+I worked in a team of 8, where I was one of two programmers.

+I was responsible for developing many core mechanics, such as the transponding and translation minigames, overworld movement and interactions, game and progression states, dialogue, controller integration and general user interface." image="/assets/images/mixsig.gif" alt="Gameplay of Mixed Signals." gitlink="https://github.com/TornadoToss/315-mixed-signals"